 At its peak, 65 saloons lined Main Street, which was a mile long.
 Murders, shootouts, barroom brawls, and stagecoach holdups were regular occurrences.

-The first signs of decline appeared in 1880 and became obvious towards the end of the year.
-Promising mining booms in Butte, Montana; Tombstone, Arizona; and Utah lured men away from Bodie.
+The first signs of decline appeared in 1880 and became apparent towards the end of the year.
+Good mining booms in Butte, Montana; Tombstone, Arizona; and Utah lured men away from Bodie.

 The Decline of Bodie

-The first signs of an official decline occurred in 1912 with the printing of the last Bodie newspaper, The Bodie Miner.
+The first signs of an official decline occurred in 1912 with printing the last Bodie newspaper, The Bodie Miner.

-In a 1913 book titled California tourist guide and handbook: authentic description of routes of travel and points of interest in California, the authors, Wells and Aubrey Drury described Bodie as a “mining town, which is the center of a large mineral region” and provided reference to two hotels and a railroad operating there.
+In a 1913 book titled California tourist guide and handbook: an accurate description of routes of travel and points of interest in California, the authors, Wells and Aubrey Drury described Bodie Ghost Town as a “mining town, which is the center of a large mineral region” and provided reference to two hotels and a railroad operating there.

 In 1913, the Standard Consolidated Mine closed.
 Mining profits in 1914 were at a low of $6,821.
 James S. Cain was buying up everything from the town lots to the mining claims and reopened the Standard mill to former employees, which resulted in an over $100,000 profit in 1915.

 However, this financial growth was not in time to stop the town’s decline.
-In 1917, the Bodie Railway was abandoned and its iron tracks were scrapped.
-The last mine closed in 1942, due to War Production Board order L-208, shutting down all nonessential gold mines in the United States.
+In 1917, the Bodie Railway was abandoned, and its iron tracks were scrapped.
+The last mine closed in 1942 due to War Production Board order L-208, shutting down all nonessential gold mines.
 Mining never resumed.

 Bodie Becomes a Ghost Town

-By 1920, Bodie’s population was recorded by the US Federal Census for a total of 120 people.
+By 1920, Bodie’s population was recorded by the US Federal Census for 120 people.
 Despite the decline, Bodie had permanent residents through most of the 20th century, even after a fire ravaged much of the downtown business district in 1932.

 Where is Bodie Ghost town

-You can make the trip to Bodie in just about any type of car during the summer months.
-The last section of the road is not paved but if you slow down and take it easy you should have no problem.
+You can make the trip to Bodie Ghost Town in just about any type of car during the summer months.
+The last section of the road is not paved, but if you slow down and take it easy, you should have no problem.

-Bodie Ghost Town is located in the high desert at elevations of 8375 feet, make sure your vehicle is in good working order before attempting this trip.
-During the winter the road to Bodie may not be passable even with four-wheel drive vehicles.
-Check ahead for road condition after snow storms.
+Bodie Ghost Town is located in the high desert at elevations of 8375 feet.
+Make sure your vehicle is in good working order before attempting this trip.
+During the winter, the road to Bodie may not be passable even with four-wheel drive vehicles.
+Check ahead for road conditions after snowstorms.